Change Password

 Negative Sampling

-To improve the computation efficiency, LINE adopts the negative sampling approach which samples multiple negative edges according to some noisy distribution for each edge (i,j).
+To improve computation efficiency, LINE uses negative sampling, drawing multiple negative edges from a noise distribution for each edge (i,j).
 Specifically, the two objective functions are adjusted as:

 where σ is the sigmoid function, K is the number of negative edges drawn from the noise distribution Pn(v) ∝ dv3/4, dv is the weighted degree of node v.